BlaqueDevs/se-assignment-day-4-software-project-management-MuigaiEzekiel/README.md

 Market Growth Rates
 Market growth rates show how fast the target market is expanding, which is critical for understanding the potential for future revenue growth.
 ## 13. How can understanding market trends inform your software’s positioning and development?
+Market trends often dictate which features become essential or desirable, understanding market trends can help align your software’s functionality with these trends to meet user expectations and stand out from competitors. understanding market trends can help develop a unique value proposition based on market trends that sets your software apart.
+Trends can reveal specific market segments with growing needs or preferences, understanding market trends can help to tailor software to cater to these specific segments.
+Understanding what trends your competitors are following can help you identify gaps and opportunities in the market.